revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 .
 .

-- Whenever we press ctrl+c we will get the below
+- Whenever we press ctrl+c, we will get the below

 Traceback (most recent call last):
 File "<pyshell#332>", line 1, in counterfunc(7)